 We have built a robust digital marketplace and data-driven platform that can also address similar dealer challenges across the global wholesale market.
-While we are currently focused on the U.S. used vehicle market, which represents 36% of the global market, we believe the international opportunity is at least as large.
+While we are currently focused on the U.S. used vehicle market, which represents 36% of the global market,35 we believe the international opportunity is at least as large.

 As we continue to scale our platform and invest in our business, we expect that our total addressable market will expand with the additional value-added marketplace and data services we provide to dealers and commercial partners.
-For example, in 2019, there were approximately 29 million vehicles sold by dealers to consumers, 32 and we believe this represents a significant opportunity for our True 360 Reports.
+For example, in 2019, there were approximately 29 million vehicles sold by dealers to consumers, 36 and we believe this represents a significant opportunity for our True360 Reports.

-We are actively assessing whether to expand internationally and various expansion modes, including organic growth, partnerships and acquisitions.
+We are actively assessing opportunities to expand internationally and various expansion modes, including organic growth, partnerships and acquisitions.
 We are initially focused on expansion into Canada, but we plan to assess global expansion opportunities in the future.
+Based on our international strategy and our research into the Canadian market, we believe we may enter Canada in 2022 or possibly earlier.
+However, we intend to selectively evaluate potential opportunities for international expansion and cannot make any assurances as to timing.
 International expansion will come with various corresponding challenges, including new competitors and additional regulatory and legal obligations.
 International expansion will necessitate that we invest in additional sales, engineering, and administrative personnel, as well as incur additional costs associated with new compliance burdens.